 Business cards vary in size, color, and style, so consider these tips for optimal results:

-Note: If you scan lots of business cards, try the ScanSnap Evernote Edition scanner.
+Note: If you scan a lot of business cards, try the ScanSnap Evernote Edition scanner.

 By default scanned cards are saved to the Business Cards notebook.
 You can change this notebook and how cards are tagged from the Settings screen.
 Simply tap your account name and select General > Camera > Business Cards and select Notebook or Tag to change your preferences.